How to create customer personas: 5 steps + template

 Marketing, customer, buyer, and audience personas are used interchangeably to define the best members of your target audience.

-It might be that a marketer favors the term marketing persona, a sales team prefer the buyer persona option, and a PR pro uses audience persona the most — or not at all!
+It might be that a marketer favors the term marketing persona, a sales team prefers the buyer persona option, and a PR pro uses audience persona the most — or not at all!
 The question is of personal preference rather than fundamental differences in definitions, of which there are none.

 If we go on with parallels between marketers and filmmakers, we can think of a buyer persona as a lead actor.
 For one, a buyer persona and a lead in a movie are both fictional characters.
 Second, they each embody a number of characteristics or traits that make up a trope.
 Much like a lead actor, a customer persona is supposed to represent the best version of a character — a perfect prospective buyer in this case — and guide marketers towards other buyers that match the criteria.